 - Create a new grading form

-- Attach an existing rubric or grading form to an assignment
+- Attach a rubric or grading form to an assignment

 - Mark an assignment using a rubric